 Pine straw is the name given to pine needles when they are used as mulch.
-Pine straw and pine needles are the same thing.
+Pine straw and pine needles are the same.

-Commercially sold pine straw is either long needle or short needle.
+Commercially sold pine straw is either a long needle or short needle.

 - Long needle pine straw is from the Southern Yellow pine tree.
-The needles are an impressive 12 - 18 in.
+The needles are an impressive 12-in to 18-in.
 Long and an attractive coppery color when dry, they make a gorgeous mulch and are extremely slow to decompose.
 You also need less long needle mulch to cover a large area.
 It costs more per bale, but since you are using less, it generally costs about the same or less to do a job, than short needle mulch.

 - Short needle pine straw sold commercially if from either the Loblolly pine or the slash pine.
 These trees grow much faster than Southern Yellow pines, which made them popular with the timber industry.
 So popular that they were squeezing out the Southern Yellow pines.
 However Southern Yellow is making a comeback, probably because of the market for pine straw, so long needle mulches are once again becoming more available.

-That said, I rarely see pine straw for sale in my area, despite the concentration of pine forests.
-But if you can get your hands on some, whether commercial products or your neighbor’s surplus, pine straw can be an excellent and inexpensive mulch option you can use on your yard.
+That said, pine straw sometimes can rarely be seen for sale even if you're by a concentration of pine forests.
+If you can get your hands on some, whether commercial products or your neighbor’s surplus, pine straw can be an excellent and inexpensive mulch option you can use on your yard.